19hours/sg-statutes/Acts/Income Tax Act.md

 (b) the value of any food, clothing or lodging provided or paid for by the employer;

-(c) the annual value of any place of residence provided by the employer and for the purposes of this paragraph —
+(c) for the year of assessment 2014 and any preceding year of assessment, the annual value of any place of residence provided by the employer and for the purposes of this paragraph —

 (i) if the remuneration received by a director of a company is less than the annual value of the premises, the full annual value shall be deemed to be gains or profits of the employment;

 (ii) except as provided in sub-paragraph (i), if the annual value of the premises exceeds 10% of the gains or profits from the employment mentioned in paragraphs (a) and (b) less the rent, if any, paid by the employee for the use of the premises, the excess shall be disregarded;

 (iii) where the premises are shared, “place of residence” means the part of the premises occupied by the person chargeable;

+[Act 19 of 2013 wef 28/11/2013]

+(ca) for the year of assessment 2015 and subsequent years of assessment, the annual value of any place of residence provided by the employer (or the part thereof occupied by the employee if the premises are shared with another) less the rent (if any) paid by the employee for the use of the premises;

+[Act 19 of 2013 wef 28/11/2013]

 (d) any sum standing to the account of any individual in any pension or provident fund or society which the individual is entitled to withdraw upon retirement or which is withdrawn therefrom.